 I wonder if any of us could still pull it off!

-Warmth and food and shelter and… my camera phone.
+Warmth and food and shelter and… a smartphone.

 I have to correct myself.
 There was still one thing that I cared about, aside from the basics, and it was my camera and data-enabled phone.